Science is for everyone, not just a privileged “elite”

-- Lead author of published review on academic, societal and economic case for Open Access and another on the future of peer review
+- Lead author of published review on academic, societal and economic case for Open Access

 - Co-developer of the Open Research Glossary (Right to Research Coalition) (Software Carpentry)

-- Co-author of the Open Science Training Handbook
+- Co-author of the Open Science Training Handbook (also available on Zenodo)

 - Open Letter to the American Association for the Advancement of Science – The Winnower